Kamensky124/Kamensky124/README.md

       <td>2013-2016</td>
   </tr>
   <tr>
-    <td colspan="3">Increased the speed of forming a package of documentation for conducting procedures from 1 week to 3 days
+    <td colspan="3"><p>Increased the speed of forming a package of documentation for conducting procedures from 1 week to 3 days</p>
-Optimized the procedure for calculating the cost and detecting errors, which increased the speed of concluding additional agreements and starting construction works from 3 days to 2 days
+<p>Optimized the procedure for calculating the cost and detecting errors, which increased the speed of concluding additional agreements and starting construction works from 3 days to 2 days</p>
-Participated in the formation of the terms of reference for the creation of an electronic archive of project documentation in SharePoint
+<p>Participated in the formation of the terms of reference for the creation of an electronic archive of project documentation in SharePoint</p>
 </td>
    </tr>
       <tr>